oconnor0/BeaconRoad/CoreRules.md

         - Due to your careful planning, during downtime, you may give yourself or another crew member **+1 downtime activity**.
             - *If you forget to use this ability during downtime, you can still activate it during the score and flashback to the previous downtime when the extra activity happened.*
     - **Fortitude.**
-        - You may expend your **special armor** to resist a consequence of fatigue; weakness; *chemical*, *entropic*, or *thermal* effects, or to **push yourself** when working with technical skill or handling alchemicals.
+        - You may expend one Stress to resist a consequence of fatigue; weakness; *chemical*, *entropic*, or *thermal* effects.
+Gain Advantage when working with technical skill or handling alchemicals.
-            - *When you use this ability, tick one special armor box on your character sheet.
-If you resist a consequence, you avoid it completely.
-If you use this ability to push yourself, you get one of the benefits (advantage or additional effect die), but you don't take stress.
-Your special armor is restored at the beginning of downtime.*
+            - *When you use this ability, tick one Stress on your character sheet.
+If you resist a consequence, you avoid it completely.*
     - **Sawbones.**
-        - Gain **advantage** on action rolls to administer treatment, bind wounds, or help someone heal from trauma.
+        - Gain **Advantage** on action rolls to administer treatment, bind wounds, or help someone heal from trauma.
             - *Training - or far too much practice - is essential to properly administer treatment.*
     - **Strange Methods.**
         - When you **invent** or **craft** a creation with *arcane* features, get **+1 quality level** to your roll.
 You begin with one arcane design already known.